Handling Customer Complaints Can Be a Gift

 Naturally, you should let customers know that you appreciate their feedback, value their business and take their concerns seriously.
 But you also need to go a step further and address their issue.
 Customers are bound to be less forgiving when they face the same negative experience multiple times after already having notified you about it.
 Furthermore, you should assume that if one customer has encountered an issue, it is impacting others as well.
 It’s important to be both reactive to the complaining customer and proactive with respect to the rest of your customer base.

-Train Staff and Management in Complaint Handling
+Train Staff and Management in Handling Customer Complaints

 Customer complaints are a crucial form of feedback, even if they aren’t always easy to listen to.
 But, if you take each complaint seriously, actively address customer issues and train your staff effectively, you can mitigate the impact of negative customer experiences and continuously improve your business.
 And, you just might find that you actually build business in the process!